UKHomeOffice/engineering-guidance-and-standards/docs/standards/logging.md

 Services can have a variety of logs, including application, error, and access logs; so it must be possible to identify the source of the log data in the log aggregation tooling.

-### Service log messages should only be used for metrics, dashboarding and alerting as a last resort
+### Service log messages MUST only be used for metrics, dashboarding and alerting as a last resort

 Although acceptable in some cases, it is strongly recommended that you do not use information contained in log messages as the primary method by which you report on application health, performance and business metrics.
 Information in logs can be difficult to parse, aggregate and quite brittle.